Pendel

 "Pendel" (Pendulum) is a song by German recording artist Yvonne Catterfeld.
 It was written by Thomas Dörschel, Johannes Walter-Müller, and Alexander Freund and produced by Roland Spremberg for her sixth studio album Lieber so (2013).
 Built on a hand-clapped rhythm and pulsating beats, the uptempo song's instrumentation consists of soft percussion instruments and a piano.
 In "Pendel", Catterfeld talk about the changes that come from and may result in fortune, crises, and progress.

+Chart performance

 Selected as the album's lead single, "Pendel" was released as a digital single in November 2013 and reached number 59 on the German Singles Chart.
 It marked her lowest-charting single in years.
-An accompanying music video was directed by Christian Schwochow and released on 4 November 2013.